 In a press release issued by the Marijuana Policy Project immediately following last week’s vote, Senator Jim Forsythe (R-Strafford), the bill’s prime sponsor, said that he would continue lobbying to gain the two additional Senate votes necessary to override the Governor’s anticipated veto.
 "Most senators now agree we have a moral obligation to protect seriously ill patients from being arrested in our state," he said.

 On Friday, June 1, Connecticut became the 17th state since 1996 to legalize the limited use of cannabis for therapeutic purposes.
-It is the fourth state in New England to do so, joining Maine, Rhode Island, and Vermont.
+It is the fourth state in New United Kingdom to do so, joining Maine, Rhode Island, and Vermont.

 For more information regarding Senate Bill 409, please visit NORML’s ‘Take Action Center’ here: http://capwiz.com/norml2/issues/alert/?alertid=61438671.